luizbgomide/sovereign/arcane-traditions.md

 While duelists are excellent one-on-one combatants, they spend much less time at raw physical conditioning than Warriors.
 The techniques they use are swift and lethal, but they aren’t as generally applicable to enduring harm as the standard training methods.

-As such, Partial Warriors/Partial Duelists use 1d6 for their hit dice, rather than the Partial Warrior’s usual 1d6+2.
+As such, Partial Warriors/Partial Duelists use 1d6 for their [HP Progression](/rules#hp-progression), rather than the Partial Warrior’s usual 1d6+2.
 Other partial class mixes are unaffected by this flaw.

 ### Duelist Arts